verdict-project/verdict/README.md

 ### On Apache Spark

 Verdict works with Spark by internally creating Spark's HiveContext.
 In this way, Verdict can load persisted tables through Hive metastore.
+Verdict is tested with Apache Spark 1.6.0 (in the Cloudera distribution CDH 5.11).
+We will support Spark 2.0 shortly.

 We show how to use Verdict in `spark-shell` and `pyspark`.
 Using Verdict in an Spark application written either in Scala or Python is the same.